qiaoqiaozou/Web_team5/README.md

 - Feature 1 (Full Name): Title of the feature.
 - Feature 2 (Ni Xiong): Reservation: a form for the customer to make a reservations online.
 - Feature 3 (Jiawei Li): Customer Feedback: collecting information from customers.
-- Feature 4 (Full Name): Title of the feature.
+- Feature 4 (Zou Qiaoqiao): Administrator management menu.
 ### Feature 1
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 2